Ever wanted to save yourself a trip to the barber by using clippers to cut your own hair at home? We’ll show you how.

 Let’s take a look at a few basics of trying out a home haircut.

-You NEED the Proper Tools
+The Proper Tools

 Your cuts will look like crap if you don’t do a little bit of due diligence.
 It won’t even matter if you have a natural talent for DIY haircutting.